-San Miguel Brewery Inc. (SMB) continued its recovery in 2021, as consolidated volumes slightly improved to 204.4 million cases.
+SMB continued its recovery in 2021, as consolidated volumes slightly improved to 204.4 million cases.
 SMB conducted programs to spur consumption to mitigate pandemic restrictions implemented in various parts of the country.
-Consolidated sales amounted to P116,286 million, 8% higher compared to last year.
+Consolidated sales amounted to P116,286 million, 8% higher compared to 2020.